miha-stopar/xCloud/README.rst

 * install docker
 * download xCloud/docker directory
 * modify *ip* parameter at the end of the Dockerfile and *Server* parameter for network plugin in collectd.conf - both needs to be your *server* IP
-* you might add some additional libraries to be installed inside worker (do it in Dockerfile) and you might change the *worker* description accordingly (at the end of the Dockerfile)
+* you might add some additional libraries to be installed inside worker (see Dockerfile) and you might change the *worker* description accordingly (at the end of Dockerfile)
 * build docker container from a Dockerfile (execute the following command when in folder *xCloud/docker*):

 ::